pulpgrinder/passiflora/README.md

 The Passiflora example code generates the following executable sizes:

+### Passiflora

-macOS: HeckinChonker.app: 3.6 MB.
+macOS: HeckinChonker.app: 3.6 MB

-iOS HeckinChonker.ipa 2.3 MB.
+iOS HeckinChonker.ipa 2.3 MB

-Windows HeckinChonker.exe 1.1 MB.
+Windows HeckinChonker.exe 1.1 MB

-Android HeckinChonker.apk 3 MB.
+Android HeckinChonker.apk 3 MB

-By comparison, an Electron wrapper for the example code (built with Electron Forge)  weighs over 211 MB.
+### Electron/Electron Forge

+macOS: HeckinChonker.app:  211 MB.
 Yikes!

+---

 Electron and Electron Forge also install 342 (!) npm packages, and generate scads of deprecation/security warnings (and, yes, I'm following the installation/compilation instructions on the Electron website that are current as of today, March 7, 2026).

 ## Prerequisites and Building